aokinobu/aokinobu.github.io/_posts/2015-07-01-mamas-book.md

 Sorry to non-Japanese readers, it's only in her native language.
 It's also why I am having some trouble finishing it.

 I do know however that it is the story about a young Japanese woman who was arranged to be married and just a few days later left to live together in a foreign land.
-It is quite a unique experience, just a few decades after a world war between the two countries.
+It is quite a unique experience, especially considering the time when moving across the world was rare.